eonist/GitSync/refreshCommitListTodos.md

             //make a git method that can find the hash of a commit nearest a data. 👈

-//The new refresh commitDB algo🤖: (this refresh method needs to be accessible from many places)
+//The new refresh commitDB algo🤖: (this refresh method needs to be accessible from many places and cancelable)
 	//so add it in CommitDBUtils.refresh())👈👈👈
     //You loop the repos
         //find the range of commits to add to CommitDB for this repo